bokand/page-collection/README.md

 #### HTML

-Amend HTML to allow anchor links to include multiple URIs, for example:
+Amend HTML to allow anchor links to include multiple URLs, for example:

 ```html
 <a hrefset="https://example1.com, https://example2.com">Multilink</a>